Most healthcare providers can agree that accurate patient data is essential for providing high-quality healthcare services.

 - Higher costs and wasted time for staff

-ASCs face huge hurdles when collecting patient data.
+Ambulatory Surgery Centers face particular hurdles when collecting patient data.

-ASCs are transforming how healthcare works.
-By offering routine surgeries at cost-effective prices, patient demand for surgery is through the roof.
+With cost-effective prices for routine surgeries, ASCs are transforming how healthcare works. byAs a result, demand for outpatient care is growing at a faster rate than inpatient care.
 The only way to satisfy demand and manage costs is to run hyper-streamlined surgery centers.